ecilasun/tinysys/software/emulator/README.md

 - LED device work with graphical representation present
 - APU works and plays sound via SDL (including all playback frequencies supported by the real hardware)
 - SPI sdcard emulator fully works
+- GDB stub is working to a certain point, needs better breakpoint handling and single step support

 And here's the list of what's missing